Andrewzhan2001/Weather/README.md

 - Switch to a different city by using the navigation view.
 - Each city has its own background and city image.

-## 🔧 Notes
-Due to the price of the Apple development program required to deploy the app, this project is not deployed.